Troyanovsky/vibe-coding-guide/en/Lesson_3_Workflow.md

 ### Test-Driven AI Development

-If you care more about the generated code working exactly as how you want, you may try Test-Driven Development (TDD).
+If you care more about the generated code working exactly as you want, you may try Test-Driven Development (TDD).

 You can first clearly describe the behavior or input/output you want from your program, then ask the AI to generate tests from that.
 After the tests are generated, you can ask the AI to generate the code that passes those tests.

-The AI can run the tests while developing to pinpoint what goes wrong and fix them.
+The AI can run the tests while developing to pinpoint what goes wrong and fix it.

 This approach helps catch bugs early and ensures your code actually does what you think it does.